 What is A Jjimjilbang?

-A jjimjilbang is a Korean public bathhouse, where people go…to take a bath.
+A jjimjilbang is a Korean public bathhouse, where people go…to take a bath…with strangers.
 Because apparently bathing at home is not enough.
 The Koreans take beauty and personal care very seriously.
 If you’ve seen their 10-step beauty regime, you’ll get what I mean.
 I barely have the motivation to clean my face every night.

-Where to Find One
+Where to Find a Jjimjilbang in South Korea

 - Spa Lei (females only) – Jamwon-dong, Seocho-gu, Seoul